 Not long before the assault, someone also perpetrated a spate of vandalism on businesses and vehicles along Marine Drive in North Vancouver.
 Residents reported dozens of smashed windows and other damage to property.

-DeVries said multiple buildings at three different locations in North Vancouver were targeted over a three-day period, June 14-16.
+Multiple buildings at three different locations in North Vancouver were targeted over a three-day period, June 14-16.